Deadline: 31 March 2027

 Eligible organizations include registered UK businesses, charities, public sector bodies (councils, NHS, emergency services), and small accommodation providers.
 You must have dedicated off-street parking that you own or lease.
 Home-based businesses can apply if registered at Companies House or paying business rates.

-The current confirmed deadline is 31 March 2026.
-Vouchers are valid for 180 days from issue, so the latest you can apply is around October 2025 to ensure installation completes before the deadline.
+The current confirmed deadline is 31 March 2027 (extended from the previous March 2026 cut-off).
+Vouchers are valid for 180 days from issue, so the latest you can apply is around October 2026 to ensure installation completes before the deadline.
 Apply early to avoid installer capacity issues.

 Yes, you must use an OZEV-authorized installer.
 They handle the grant claim process, apply the discount to your invoice, and are reimbursed directly by the government.
 Using a non-authorized installer will invalidate your grant.